ParallelAndReconfigurableComputing/PARCutils/README.md

 The credits of using this utility package goes to the Parallel And Reconfigurable Computing (PARC) group at the University of Auckland.
 In order to use PARCutils utilities, please cite the corresponding reference accordingly as provided here:

 ### Parallel Iterator
-Authors: Nasser Giacaman and Oliver Sinnen. <\br>
+Authors: Nasser Giacaman and Oliver Sinnen.
-Title: Parallel Iterator for parallelizing object-oriented applications. </br>
+Title: Parallel Iterator for parallelizing object-oriented applications.
-Journal: International Jouranl of Parallel Programming. <\br>
+Journal: International Jouranl of Parallel Programming.
-Year: 2011 p232-269 <\br>
+Year: 2011 p232-269
-Publisher: Springer <\br>
+Publisher: Springer
-The following Bibtex is recommended for academic citations. <\br>
+The following Bibtex is recommended for academic citations.

 @article{giacaman2011parallel,
   title={Parallel Iterator for parallelizing object-oriented applications},